 MA in Maritime History, MA by research in Maritime Studies, MPhil, and PhD at University of Greenwich

 Located in the iconic setting of the Old Royal Naval College, the Greenwich Maritime Institute (GMI) offers a unique environment for the study of maritime topics and offers an array of postgraduate courses on both contemporary and historical subjects.
 Our taught MA in Maritime History gives equal weight to mercantile and naval aspects of maritime history, with courses focusing on the Royal Navy since the seventeenth century, and the development of merchant shipping, ports and fisheries to the present day, as well as marine environmental history; maritime history and film; and piracy from 1500 to the early nineteenth century.
 We also offer a unique ‘Case Studies in Maritime History’ course, during which an array of scholars share their research insights and expertise with students, as well as courses on sources, methods and archives designed to prepare students for the 20,000-word dissertation.
 Alternatively, students can take a research masters, with a smaller taught element and a dissertation of up to 40,000 words.
 All MA courses can be taken full-time over one year, or part-time over two.
 Students will also be connected to the vibrant, interdisciplinary Greenwich Maritime Centre.
 The new MA in Maritime History is being reconfigured, and will be available from the 2018-19 academic year.

 Further information can be obtained from the Greenwich Maritime Centre, University of Greenwich, Old Royal Naval College, Park Row, Greenwich, London, SE10 9LS, UK.
 Tel: +44 (0)20 8331 9794.

-Diploma, MA, and PhD in Maritime History at the University of Hull
+MA, MRES, and PhD at the Maritime Historical Studies Centre, University of Hull

 For further information about these programmes or the PhD programme, contact Dr Richard Gorski, Department of History, University of Hull, Hull, HU6 7RX, UK.
 Tel: +44 01482 465183.